-BE Group actively works with environmental issues as an integrated part of the operations and the foundation of the environmental work is a Group-wide environmental policy.
-The units work locally with the environmental issues linked to the operations with focus on continuously improving its own facilities regarding energy consumption, emissions and waste management.
-All operations, except for Lecor Stålteknik, are certified according to the international environmental standard ISO 14001.
-During 2020, 80,7 percent (77,7) of purchase came from ISO 14001 certified suppliers.
+BE Group works actively to minimize the environmental impact of its operations.
+Environmental issues are an integrated part of the operations and the foundation of the environmental work is a Group-wide environmental policy.
+The units work locally with the environmental issues linked to the operations and focus is on continuously improving their facilities' energy consumption, emissions and waste management.
+All operations, except Lecor Stålteknik, are certified in accordance with the international environmental standard ISO 14001